-- Cereals are the harvested grasses, which are cultivated for its starch component.
-The type of fruit and botanically known as a caryopsis.
-Pulses are the leguminous crop, that is harvested as the dry seed in a pod.
+- Cereals belong to the grass family, cultivated for their starch and carbohydrate components.
+Pulses are the leguminous crop, harvested as the dry seed in a pod.

-- Cereals have high levels of carbohydrates, whereas pulses are rich in proteins, nutrients, vitamins, and amino acids, though have lower contents of carbohydrates.
+- Cereals have high levels of carbohydrates and starch.
+Whereas pulses are rich in proteins, vitamins, and amino acids, though have lower contents of carbohydrates.